State Department of Health Resources:

 A. We continue to develop new activities to keep those we serve engaged.
-We’re exploring new hobbies like songwriting, poetry, journaling or art projects.
+We’re exploring new hobbies like songwriting, poetry, journaling, or art projects.
 Where possible, we’ve started to have small group activities, practicing safe distancing.
-Our in-person outdoor visits are a favorite new activity.

 Q. How will I know if there is an occurrence of COVID-19 in an Ecumen community?

-A. We’re actively monitoring our assisted living, memory care and long-term care residents as well as our team members, and we are informing them, as well as all appropriate state and federal departments of health, on the occurrence of COVID-19 at one of our communities.
+A. We’re actively monitoring our assisted living, memory care, and long-term care residents as well as our team members, and we are informing our residents, their family members, and our team members, as well as all appropriate state and federal departments of health, on the occurrence of COVID-19 at one of our communities.
 We have a clearly defined plan on how to proceed following all safety protocols with a COVID positive test.
 Should it be needed, we will create a designated part of our campus to care for residents who are recovering or asymptomatic with COVID-19.

 Q. Do you have adequate staff and equipment to care for my loved one if you have any individuals who are COVID-positive?